Q: What are the benefits to attaining the investment capital I require for funding my enterprise, through Tenet’s Modified Mezzanine Fund?

 Q: Why is my bank indicating that it does not do this type of financing?

 A: The interpretation of this response is patently incorrect.
 All commercial banks underwrite commercial credit, and all commercial banks will accept legally transferred deposits; it is their raison d’être.
-Notwithstanding, we can assure you that you received this response due to one, or both, of the following reasons: One, you have miscommunicated with the bank by either speaking with the wrong person at your bank, or by indicating that the credit facility has to be issued prior to the commitment of our funds.
+Notwithstanding, we can assure you that you received this response due to one, or both, of the following reasons: One, you have mis-communicated with the bank by either speaking with the wrong person at your bank, or by indicating that the credit facility has to be issued prior to the commitment of our funds.
 In addition, you may have failed to mention that we transfer the funds per your bank’s directions, and allow for the bank to both fund control the funds (per your project’s, pre-negotiated, disbursement schedule), and cash manage all of the unused balance.
-Two, your bank has determined that you simply do not qualify for the commercial credit portion of our process (please refer to our Methodology page).
+Two, your bank has determined that you simply do not qualify for the commercial credit portion of our process.
 It is important to remember that we are a Mezzanine investor, and not an Angel, or early stage VC, investor.
 We invest in companies, and/or principals starting a company, that are seasoned.
-Thus, our cash investment is not all that you should have, in hand, when approaching your bank to lever your credit.
-You must have, in addition to our funding commitment, a foundation of credit with your bank; based on either a historical credit relationship, and/or some other forms of assets or collateral.
-Please refer to other sections of our FAQ to review what other forms of assets/collateral may be accepted by your bank; in consideration for the credit facility you have requested they underwrite.
+Thus, our cash investment is not all that you should have, in hand, when approaching your bank to apply for credit.
+You must have, in addition to our funding commitment, a foundation of credit, based on your current equity evaluation, with your bank; either a historical credit relationship, and/or some other forms of assets or collateral.
+The credit underwriting bank must be able to determine the increase in equity value that will directly coincide with the investment of our capital.
+Please refer to other sections of our FAQ to review what other forms of assets/collateral may be considered by your bank when evaluating your new equity value; as the basis for the credit facility you have requested they underwrite.

 Q: Who do I talk to at the bank that will understand what I am requesting?